-REL 3227 - Old Testament Prophets: Minor Prophets
+REL 3227 - Old Testament Prophets: Minor Prophets I

 This course is designed to provide the student with an introduction to the institution of prophecy in the Old Testament, as well as a textual study of each of the so-called Minor Prophets.
 Special emphasis is placed on the historical background of each of the prophets and on the prophetic interpretation of Israelite history.
+Minor Prophets I covers Hosea, Amos, Jonah, Nahum, Joel, and Obadiah.
 (Pass/Fail grading option may be offered on 1 hour credit)